-With December finally here, you might get a snowfall very soon.
-Snow means snowball fights, so our fan Lucas W. asked, how many snowflakes are in a snowball?
-We love this kind of question, because it’s way easier to use math than to count the flakes!
-For starters, Sue at this web page tells us that 50 snowflakes weigh 1 gram, the weight of a paper clip.
-There are about 28 grams in an ounce (about half a candy bar) and 16 ounces in a pound, so 1 pound of snow has 50 x 28 x 16 flakes, or 22,400 snowflakes.
-That’s a pretty heavy snowball, but as Lucas pointed out the world’s largest snowball was more than 10 feet across.
-Better get out of the way from that one!
+With December here you might get snow, which means snowball fights.
+So how many snowflakes are in a snowball?
+For starters, this web page says 50 snowflakes weigh 1 gram, the weight of a paper clip.
+There are about 28 grams in an ounce (about half a candy bar) and 16 ounces in a pound…so 1 pound of snow would have 50 x 28 x 16 flakes, or 22,400 snowflakes.
+When that comes flying at you, better get out of the way!

 Wee ones: Snow (if it’s clean) is white.
 Find 5 white things in your room.